www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

-# Get first real world user
+# Make project advertisable.
 [\#c11](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/11) is the issue.
 ## Goal
-Mārtiņš Avots wants to have a first real word user of the software, but before this can be accomplish, some things have to be adjusted in the project.
+The goal is, to create some advertisement material and to do some polishing work.
 ## Tasks
 * [ ] Announce project publicly.
     * [x] Make static website and live server more advertisable.